Data Center Insurance

 Why do data centers need insurance?

-A system crash or prolonged outage could cost your clients a lot of money, which could lead to an expensive lawsuit.
-Business insurance covers legal expenses when a client sues over lost data or failure to provide managed services.
+A system crash or prolonged outage could cost your clients a lot of money and lead to an expensive lawsuit.
+Business insurance covers legal costs when a client sues over data loss or breaches of a service level agreement (SLA).
 It can also cover injuries, fires, data breaches, and auto accidents.

 Tech experts evaluate data center equipment.